sr4136/IG-Import/README.md

 # IG Import & Functionality

 ## Considerations & Caveats:
+- This was created for my personal opinionated use case.
+	- My preferences for date formats, default user, post content/block structure, etc are hard-coded.
+	- If I were to build this for an audience, I would absolutely include options for customizing those.
+	- I created a block theme, [SteveR Photography](https://github.com/sr4136/stever-photography), to work in tandem with this plugin.
+It relies on the "permalink" block that this plugin provides (at the page template level).
 - This was developed using [Local](https://localwp.com/).
 - Data location related to each post:
 	- Instagram "used to" only support one image per post and then enabled multiple images per post.
 Because of this, the data processing/validation/transformation checks both at the *root of the post* and then if not found, *each media item per post* for things like the post's title and timestamp.